SpiritChrusher/Bejgli/README.md

 ### 'dotnet run'

-Runs the app with default values
+Runs the app in the browser.
-You can customize the output via adding the output string and the maximum number of times you want the program to write the value out.

-### 'dotnet run customString 7'
+After the program is running, navigate to https://localhost:<port>/swagger/index.html, where <port> is a randomly chosen port number set at the project creation.

+# Try the app

+On the Swagger page /swagger/index.html is displayed.
+Select GET > Try it out > Execute.